Lorentzian surfaces and the curvature of the Schmidt metric: The Schmidt metric of 1+1 spacetimes

 \subsection{The Schmidt metric of De Sitter and Anti-De Sitter spacetimes}

 Let us now consider the De Sitter and Anti-De Sitter models and study the behaviour of the corresponding curvature scalars.
 First, consider the De Sitter case.
-The two dimensional De Sitter spacetime for closed spatial sections \cite{desitter} can be defined with the line element
+The two dimensional De Sitter spacetime for closed spatial sections is defined with the line element

 To obtain the conformal form we make the change $\tan(\eta /2) = \tanh(\alpha \tau / 2)$, which leads to

 In these coordinates $(\eta, \omega)$ De Sitter space is conformal to the static Einstein universe \cite{hawking1}.
 The Ricci scalar for \eqref{desitter} is then